SheetJS/sheetjs/docbits/85_filetype.md

 did release a specification decades ago covering the original WK1 format.
 Other features were deduced by producing files and comparing to Excel support.

-Generated WK1 files are compatible with Lotus 1-2-3 v2 and Excel 5.0.
+Generated WK1 worksheets are compatible with Lotus 1-2-3 R2 and Excel 5.0.

+Generated WK3 workbooks are compatible with Lotus 1-2-3 R9 and Excel 5.0.

 </details>